-- Where can we learn about God? - How is God represented in our culture? - How is God understood by different religions and belief systems? - How is God represented in the Catholic Church? - Who is God the Father, God the Son and God the Holy Spirit? - How has God communicated with us through history? - How does God communicate with us today? - What does God ask of us?
+- How is God represented in the Catholic Church? - How is God understood by different religions and belief systems? - Who is God the Father, God the Son and God the Holy Spirit? - How has God communicated with us through history and today?